 Amsterdam, NL and Las Vegas, Nevada both have the nickname Sin City.
-That’s right, “what happens in Vegas stays in Vegas”.
-I propose a saying that “what happens in Amsterdam, no one gives a rip”.
+That’s right, what happens in Vegas stays in Vegas.
+I propose an equivalent saying for the Dutch capital that goes what happens in Amsterdam, no one gives a sh**.
 Either way, you crawl away with reputation intact (somehow).
 So how do the two with Sin City of the northern hemisphere reputations stack up for a visit, not just in “adult entertainment” aspects?

-They have similarities and gaping differences.
+They have similarities but also gaping differences.
 They are roughly the same population and size, though Las Vegas has about 25 percent less people and 25 percent more area.

 Las Vegas, the new kid on the block, was founded in 1905 by ranchers and railroad workers.
 They needed entertainment, so illegal gambling, prostitution and the Mafia broke out!
 Ironically enough, a dam was involved.
 The Hoover dam was built 35 miles away in 1930 needing many workers and Las Vegas population quintupled.
 Prostitution has been around Nevada since 1800’s, but legal prostitution is not allowed in Las Vegas.

 Sin City one and two could not be more different.
-One is in a desert and one is on the cool sea.
+For starters, one is in a desert and the other is next to the cold North Sea.

 The lesson here is, visit Amsterdam around summer, Las Vegas around winter.
 Lots of swimming pools in Las Vegas, but not much biking unless you want heat stroke (or it’s Winter).